The Most Important First Step: Figuring Out Your Energy Needs

 Modem/Router | 1 | 15 W | 24 | 15 * 24 = 360 Wh |

-Finally, add up the “Daily Energy (Wh)” column to get your total daily energy requirement.
+Finally, add up all the numbers in the “Daily Energy (Wh)” column to get your total daily energy use.

 Calculation: 1,990 Wh * 1.25 = 2,487.5 Wh